Le Amiche

+Image still from Le Amiche.
+Friends confront the suicide attempt of their friend.

 Le amiche (/it/, lit.
-"The girlfriends") is a 1955 Italian drama film directed by Michelangelo Antonioni and starring Eleonora Rossi Drago, Gabriele Ferzetti, Franco Fabrizi, and Valentina Cortese.
+"The girlfriends") is a 1955 Italian drama film directed by Michelangelo Antonioni and starring Madeleine Fischer ,Eleonora Rossi Drago, Gabriele Ferzetti, Franco Fabrizi, and Valentina Cortese.
 Based on Cesare Pavese's 1949 novella Tra donne sole (lit.
 "Among women only" or "Among single women"), Le amiche portrays a group of five upper-class women in Turin and their various relationships with men.
 It premiered at the 16th Venice International Film Festival, where it was awarded the Silver Lion.

 Plot

 Clelia returns from Rome to her native city Turin, assigned to supervise the opening of a branch of the Roman fashion salon where she previously has been working.
-By coincidence, she is confronted with the suicide attempt of a young woman named Rosetta and gets acquainted with her circle of Turin socialites.
-The group includes the coquettish Mariella, Momina, who lives separated from her husband and has changing affairs, and successful ceramics artist Nene, who lives with Lorenzo, an unrecognised painter.
+By coincidence, she is confronted with the suicide attempt of a young woman named Rosetta who is in the next door apartment.
+As Rosetta recovers Clelia befriends her clique of Turin socialite friends.The group includes the coquettish Mariella; Momina, who lives separated from her husband and has changing affairs; and successful ceramics artist Nene, who lives with Lorenzo, an unrecognised painter.
 The construction work on the salon, whose opening lies only a few days ahead, is not finished yet, for which Clelia scolds Cesare, the architect in charge, who turns out to be Momina's present affair.
 During her inspection, Clelia also meets Cesare's assistant Carlo.
 Although she feels attracted to him, she is soon confronted with the social boundaries between Carlo, who is of working class descent, and herself, regardless of the fact that Clelia grew up in one of Turin's poor quarters as well.

 After Rosetta's return from the hospital, the five women, Cesare and Lorenzo take a trip to the beach.
 It becomes evident that Rosetta has fallen in love with Nene's partner Lorenzo, for whom she modeled and whom she had tried to ring up on the night of her suicide attempt.
 Rosetta tells Clelia of her inner emptiness and that she loathes the predictability which surrounds her.
 Clelia offers Rosetta a job at the salon as a means to find a different perspective on her life.